 But let’s talk about therapy:

-Working with all kinds of people, and treating seemingly infinite problems, a therapist learns that
+Working with all kinds of people, seemingly infinite problems, a therapist learns that

 evaluation is everything; it guides practice.
-Even when resources for therapy are limited, a good
+Even when resources for therapy are limited, get a good

 Even if you think it’s going to be hard to talk about some things, you’ll find it isn’t nearly as hard as you thought it would